hayderux/electron-flutter/README.md

 ## Release
-To build for production, run `release`
+To build for production, run `npm run release`

 ## Package